Andy Weir: Career

-After announcing that the Zhek project had been "back-burnered", Weir moved on to another hard sci-fi novel, Artemis, with a female protagonist, set on the Moon in the 2080s–2090s.
-The thriller, published in 2017, follows Jazz, a 26-year-old woman constrained by her small town (which is also the only city on the Moon).
+After announcing that the Zhek project had been "back-burnered", Weir moved on to another hard sci-fi novel, Artemis, set on the Moon in the 2080s–2090s.
+The thriller, published in 2017, follows Jazz, a 26-year-old woman constrained by her small town, which is also the only city on the Moon.
 In May 2017, 20th Century Fox and New Regency acquired the film rights to the book.
 On September 26, 2017, it was announced that Phil Lord and Christopher Miller had signed on to develop and direct a film based on the novel.
+However, the book received mixed reviews with Cassidy Ward of BigShinyRobot writing: "it lacks the kinds of excitement and palpable danger I was expecting and hoping for ...
+Artemis is a little more fiction and a little less science, and the story suffers for it.
+Weir brings the same wit and the same love of details (as he did in The Martian) but it never quite feels real enough to lurch your stomach when things go wrong."
+Weir had considered writing a sequel to Artemis, but ultimately decided against it due to the lackluster reception it received.
+The film adaptation languished in development hell, and Lord and Miller instead directed an adaptation of Weir's 2021 novel Project Hail Mary.
+However, they shared during the film's promotion that they still intended to direct Artemis in the future.

 In 2017, CBS picked up a pilot written by Weir titled Mission Control, following a group of young NASA astronauts and scientists.
 In May of that year, Weir collaborated with webcomic artist Sarah Andersen to reillustrate Cheshire Crossing for Tapas, before publishing it as a stand-alone graphic novel in July 2019.
 In November 2019, a film adaptation of Cheshire Crossing was announced from Amblin Partners and Walt Disney Pictures, to be produced by Michael De Luca and written by Erin Cressida Wilson.

-In May 2021, Weir's third novel, Project Hail Mary, was released.
-It revolves around an astronaut, Ryland Grace, who wakes up from a coma on a strange spacecraft, afflicted with amnesia.
-It has received widespread positive reviews, winning the 2022 Audie Award for Audiobook of the Year and a nomination for the 2022 Hugo Awards for Best Novel, as well as achieving the #1 spot on the New York Times Audiobook Bestseller List.
-Ryan Gosling stars as Grace in a film adaption, with Lord and Miller directing the project.
+In May 2021, Weir released his third novel, Project Hail Mary.
+It centers on Ryland Grace, a teacher and former biologist who wakes up afflicted with amnesia aboard a spacecraft.
+It received widespread positive reviews, winning the 2022 Audie Award for Audiobook of the Year and a nomination for the 2022 Hugo Awards for Best Novel, as well as achieving the #1 spot on the New York Times Audiobook Bestseller List.
+Ryan Gosling stars as Grace in a film adaptation, with Lord and Miller directing the project.

+Although under wraps as to details of title and plot, Weir, as of 2026, is writing a stand-alone science fiction book on artificial intelligence.